stroiman/obsidian-frontmatter-smit-example-vault/Plugins enabled in this vault.md

 The following plugins are used in this vault

+## Frontmatter Smith

+Obviously; this vault is meant to be used as a demonstration.

 ## Daily Notes (core plugin)

 One of the main use cases of [[Frontmatter Smith]] is to help record common data you want to track on a daily basis.
-One of my personal goals was to track the kinds of ADHD medicine I was using; and using other mechanisms to see how it correlates with my behavioural patterns.
+One of my personal goals was to track the kinds of ADHD medicine I was using; and using other mechanisms to see how it correlates with behavioural patterns.

 So _a_ daily notes plugin is useful for demonstrating this use case, and the core plugin is sufficient for this demo.